Buying real estate in Congo-Brazzaville?

 What interest rates do US citizens get in The Republic of the Congo in 2026?

-As of early 2026, US citizens obtaining a mortgage in The Republic of the Congo can expect interest rates in the range of 8% to 14% APR, depending on the bank, loan tenor, borrower profile, and quality of the property title.
+As of early 2026, US citizens can expect mortgage interest rates in The Republic of the Congo to fall roughly between 8% and 14% per year, depending on the bank, your borrower profile, and how strong the property's title documentation is.

 Can I use US income to qualify in The Republic of the Congo right now?

-Banks in The Republic of the Congo can accept US-sourced income for mortgage qualification, but they require extensive documentation and will scrutinize it carefully since verifying foreign earnings is more complex for them.
+Banks in The Republic of the Congo will generally accept US-sourced income as a basis for mortgage qualification, but they require thorough documentation and may apply their own verification standards on top of what you provide.

-To use US income when applying for a mortgage in Congo-Brazzaville, expect banks to request recent tax returns, pay stubs or salary statements, employment verification letters, bank statements showing regular deposits, and potentially apostilled or legalized versions of these documents.
+To prove your US income, banks in Congo-Brazzaville typically ask for recent tax returns, pay stubs, an employment verification letter, bank statements showing regular deposits, and sometimes legalized or apostilled versions of these documents.

 Get fresh and reliable information about the market in Congo-Brazzaville